cdreetz/cdreetz.github.io/resume.md

 - Experimented with training various large computer vision models with both TPUs and GPUs
 - Collaborated with other HuggingFace contributors on HuggingFace Trainer and Accelerate integration for Google TPUs

+<b> Useful Score </b>
+- A straightforward and non opinionated way for indivuduals to gauge their own set of skills or the curriculum of a univerity program they may be interested in.
+The scores merely being the importance and relevance of these skills compared directly to the typical requirements in the current job market
+- Starting with a Selenium webscraper that is the backbone of the application and is how data is collected to be able to measure scores.
+It was developed due to Google job posts not being easily parsed with things like BeautifulSoup.
+The scraper searches certain roles and companies on Google while collecting a number of the posts on Google including the jobs id, role, company, and full description.
+- All of which initially kept in a MySQL db, then a Mongo db, and finally a Postgresql db due to its integration with Heroku
+- Both the API and front end were developed with Flask
+- Initially deployed with Heroku
+- TODO: Convert the Flask app to something that can be deployed with Vercel, Nextjs maybe

+<b> Lightning </b>
+- Learning project on Lightning AI or PyTorch Lightning, a ML framework that speeds up typical ML workflows by eliminating the need to write the typical boiler plate ML code
+- Done in parallel while learning common deep learning vision models, including ResNet, VGG, and DeepNet
+- Monitored model training times and loss with Tensorboard
+- Uploaded all trained models and tensorboard logs to my HuggingFace Hub

+<b> DataSci GPT </b>
+- Language model trained specifically on data science related code
+- The dataset was a subset of The Stack, one of the largest and best code datasets for language models, filtered for key words down to about 6% its original size
+- Done with various HuggingFace libraries including Transformers, and their Auto Tokenizer and Dataloader.
+- Trained on A6000 GPU provided by Lambda Labs

 ## Work experience